Jeremy enjoys gaming when not helping manage the college he graduated from.

-Egg, Inc offers an enjoyably silly farm.
+Egg, Inc. offers an enjoyably silly farm.
 Rather than strive for realism, the game embraces its goofy nature, letting you upgrade your equipment into ridiculous forms.
-For example, you will eventually sell eggs that allow people to travel through time, and buy a hovercraft instead of a truck to transport your crop.
+For example, you will eventually sell eggs that allow people to travel through time, and you can buy a hovercraft instead of a truck to transport your crop.

 However, these upgrades are purely statistical, not functional, in nature.
 They won't alter anything except the value your eggs sell for and the rate of transport to buyers.
 In other words, the game won't change dynamically as you progress.
 You'll still be slowly accumulating dough, then spending it to buy equipment and research that earns more moola faster.

 That said, it's fun to see each aspect of your farm undergo an aesthetic upgrade as you improve it, so you do feel a satisfying sense of progress.

 - Limited advancement

 - Spending real money becomes necessary to advance